Does vaping have the same negative impact on your teeth as smoking does? We investigated to find out.

 According to Cancer Research UK, there is no good evidence that vaping causes cancer.
 They do cite concern because some flavourings found in e-cigarettes are not proven healthy ingredients.
 Nevertheless, they are far less harmful than the cancer-causing ingredients in cigarettes.
 It is this factor which makes them less harmful and that has seen the UK government promote their use in place of cigarettes and even in place of Nicotine Replacement Therapies.

 Early on in the beginning stages of vaping devices, the media reported that vaping came with certain risks.
 One of these risks was a condition nicknamed ‘popcorn lung.’
 The real name of the disease is bronchiolitis obliterans.
 This disease creates small pockets of damage in your airways that give you a persistent cough and breathing difficulties.
-The condition was linked early on to Diacetyl, which as been banned for use in vape juices in the UK for quite some time now.
+The condition was linked early on to Diacetyl, which has been banned for use in vape juices in the UK for quite some time now.

 Popcorn lung is not a cancer, although it is a painful disease.
 It was first recognised in factory workers who created popcorn, hence the nickname.
 The workers were breathing in the diacetyl and it made them unwell.
 The UK government banned diacetyl in 2016 as part of the EU Tobacco Products Directive.
-Not only has e-liquid containing diacetyl been illegal in Britain ever since, but Cancer Research UK cite no known cases of popcorn lung resulting from e-cigarette use.
-Put simply, popcorn lung from e-cigarettes was a scare tactic to keep people smoking.
+Not only has e-liquid containing diacetyl been illegal in Britain ever since, but Cancer Research UK cite no known cases of popcorn lung resulting from UK e-cigarette use.
+Put simply, popcorn lung from UK e-cigarettes was a scare tactic to keep people smoking.

 Is Vaping Bad for Your Oral Health?